Shieldine/go-wiktionary-parser/README.md

 		// this is the whole object of type ArticleContent
 		// fmt.Println(parsed)

-		// and this is the parsed info fmt.Println(parsed.WordInfo)
+		// and this is the parsed info - you need to cast it as it is defined as an interface fmt.Println(parsed.WordInfo.(*parser.GermanWordInfo))
 	}

 	// and now some fine-grained examples